 Lake Level Notifications

-Below are the planned dates to begin raising the lakes to summer level where stipulated by court order.
-These dates are estimated and the ability to reach and maintain the summer levels may be impacted by the weather.
+Below are the planned dates to begin lowering the lakes to winter level where stipulated by court order.
+These dates are estimated and the ability to reach and maintain the winter levels may be impacted by the weather.

-Crooked Lake - March 18th Crooked Lake will be raised beginning March 18th.
+Crooked Lake - March 16th Crooked Lake will be raised beginning on March 16th.
 The winter level was at 939.75 ft, and the summer level will reach approximately 940.66 ft as stated in the court order.
 The increase is highly dependent on weather.

-Hiland Lake - March 20th Hiland Lake will be raised beginning March 20th.
-The winter level was at 882.2 ft, and the summer level will reach approximately 883 ft as stated in the court order.
+Hiland Lake - TBD Hiland Lake will be raised beginning in the next several weeks.
+The winter level was at 882.2 ft, and the summer level will reach approximately 883.0 ft as stated in the court order.
 The increase is highly dependent on weather.